Nithyananda: Flight from India

-Kailaasa island nation
+Kailaasa nation

-In December 2019, Nithyananda declared that he had created a new "Hindu nation" called Kailaasa (also known as Shrikailasa and Kailasa) and claimed to issue passports, currency, and other documents.
-In his announcement he said, "Kailaasa is a nation without borders created by dispossessed Hindus around the world who lost the right to practice Hinduism authentically in their own countries".
+In December 2019, Nithyananda claimed that he had created a new "Hindu nation" microstate called Kailaasa (also known as Shrikailasa, Kailasa, and United States of Kailaasa or USK) and claimed to issue passports, currency, and other documents.
 Nithyananda claims that Kailaasa is the world's only sovereign Hindu nation.
 Kailaasa has also been described as a network of non-governmental organisations spanning three continents.
+The general consensus among the mainstream press is that Kailaasa is a fictional "fake country" and even a scam or con.